This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Public Kitchen and Bar

 Right next door to Atlas Beer Cafe is Public Kitchen and Bar.
-It’s a bit more upscale, and it’s more of a full-service restaurant than a craft beer bar, but their beer selection is interesting.
+It’s a bit more upscale, and it’s more of a full-service restaurant than a craft beer bar, but its beer selection is interesting.
 There wasn’t a huge selection, but what they had there I had not seen anywhere else.

 One of the beers I had was Killarabbit Double IPA from Bannockburn Brewing Co.
 The beer is unique because it’s fermented in pinot noir barrels.
 It’s actually made by a winery, so it’s the only beer they make.
-The ratings online for the the beer were lower than what I expected, but I think that most people didn’t understand just what this beer is.
+The ratings online for the beer were lower than what I expected, but I think that most people didn’t understand just what this beer is.

 The music in Public Kitchen and Bar certainly left a bit more to be desired.
-It was straight up sappy alt-rock, featuring the Goo Goo Dolls, James Blunt, Coldplay, and The Rembrandts.
+It was straight-up sappy alt-rock, featuring the Goo Goo Dolls, James Blunt, Coldplay, and The Rembrandts.
 I would hear “I’ll Be There For You” several times on my trip.
 The 90s are alive in New Zealand.

 Public Kitchen & Bar also features an interesting snack list with sticky pork belly sticks, confit duck pancakes, ceviche, and cheese rolls on the menu, though I wasn’t hungry.

 The staff were all friendly.
-The fact that one of the barmaids was Glaswegian certainly did not hurt the appeal of the place.
+The fact that one of the bartenders was Glaswegian certainly did not hurt the appeal of the place.
 I ended up staying at the bar for a while & drinking with some of the staff.
 It might not appear like a great beer bar at first glance, but give the selection a chance, and you might find something great.